 - Intro to the Arduino: Create and program a digital blinking LED light circuit with the Arduino Microcontroller.

-- Make a Simple Website with Thimble: Make a simple and publish a simple website with Mozilla's Thimble tool.
+- Make a Simple Website with Glitch: Make and publish a simple website with Glitch.

 - Model Something Real in CAD: Level-up your CAD software skills by modeling real-world objects in the digital realm.

 - Secret Sculpture: Practicing Communication: Boost your communication skills with a team sculpture challenge.

 - Telling the Story of Your Success: Develop skills and habits that make documenting and demonstrating work part of the creative process.

 On Mouse Create, youth ages 13 and older have the opportunity to earn digital badges through Credly to recognize their accomplishments, which they can share on social media networks and college applications.

 Mouse Design League is a design and technology program in which members create inventions to make a positive impact on the lives of others.
 Design League members develop creativity, problem solving, and collaboration skills, and build confidence in designing technology with purpose.

 See our Mouse Design League featured in the News: Students create life-changing tech for people with disabilities, PIX 11